pyecore/pyecore/doc/source/user/advanced.rst

 Adding Behavior: Executable Models
 ----------------------------------

-Using the Python dynamic nature, PyEcore allows you to add any kind of behavior to your metamodel that will be launch on your model instance.
-You can add to any metamodel, static **and** dynamic metamodel new behavior.
-The added behavior can be the implementation of an ``EOperation`` defined in your metamodel or a new operation.
-Also, as PyEcore allows you to dynamically add new attributes to your class/metaclasses, you have the ability to add information that are not directly defined in your metamodel.
+Using Python's dynamic nature, PyEcore allows you to add any kind of behavior to your metamodel that will be launched on your model instance.
+You can add static **and** dynamic behavior to any metamodel, .
+The added behavior can be the implementation of an ``EOperation`` defined in your metamodel, or a new operation.
+Also, as PyEcore allows you to dynamically add new attributes to your class/metaclasses, you have the ability to add information that is not directly defined in your metamodel.

 For Static and Dynamic Metamodels
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The way of adding a new behavior to your ``EClass`` is pretty forward.
+The way of adding new behavior to your ``EClass`` is pretty straightforward.
 This
 example shows how to do it on a dynamic metamodel built on-the-fly:

 .. code-block:: python

-    from pyecore.ecore import EClass, EAttribute
+    from pyecore.ecore import EClass, EAttribute, EString
-    import pyecore.behavior as behavior # We need to import the 'behavior' package
+    import pyecore.behavior # This import adds the behavior decorator to EClass

     HelloWorld = EClass('HelloWorld')
     HelloWorld.eStructuralFeatures.append(EAttribute('name', EString))